 March to April 2017: Application Period

-Individuals and teams will submit research proposals for innovative climate solutions by 17 April 2017.
+Individuals and teams will submit research proposals for innovative climate solutions.

 April to May 2017: Selection Period

-Approximately 100 participants (individuals or teams) will be selected, to be notified in May 2017.
+Approximately 100 participants (individuals or teams) will be selected.

 Final project submissions will be reviewed by a committee of evaluators with expertise in climate change and/or data science.
-Selected applicants will be informed no later than 31 October 2017 for a November award ceremony.
+The awards ceremony will take place on November 12, 2017.

 Applications will be evaluated based on quality, clarity, credibility, and potential impact.

 Climate change is a global problem, affecting countries and communities around the world.
 It threatens livelihoods, homes, and entire ecosystems and cultures — and these effects will only worsen with time.
 Just as climate change affects all of us, our collective talents and abilities are needed to address it.

 Big data is already transforming business and society.
 Imagine if we could use it to address the effects of climate change.

 The Challenge aims to demonstrate the transformative power of data-driven innovation, mobilizing business leaders and the data science community to generate new approaches to climate action and sustainable development.
 It presents a great opportunity for participants to explore company data and conduct groundbreaking research.

 The projects developed through the Challenge will add to a growing body of examples of the shared value of big data and public-private cooperation for climate action and sustainable development.